brotkrueml/typo3-form-rate-limit/Documentation/Troubleshooting/Index.rst

 -  **The finisher preset identified by "RateLimit" could not be found, or the implementationClassName was not specified.**:

-   Please include the :ref:`static TypoScript file <include-static-typoscript>`.
+   Please include the :ref:`TypoScript sets <include-typoscript-sets>`.

 -  **Tried resolving a template file for controller action "Standard->index" in format ".html", but none of the paths contained the expected template file